-To claim an overseas tax credit you must supply proof of the tax deducted, eg, an overseas tax deduction certificate.
+To claim an overseas tax credit you must supply proof of the tax deducted, for example an overseas tax deduction certificate.
 If you need one, you'll have to request it from the overseas government agency concerned.
 Attach a copy of the certificate to your return.

-Also, if you receive a dividend that isn't taxed separately under the FIF rules, you can offset most overseas tax credit paid on the dividend against your tax payable.
+Also, if you receive a dividend that is not taxed separately under the FIF rules, you can offset most overseas tax credit paid on the dividend against your tax payable.